 3. Discover Kawaii Culture at Takeshita Street in Harajuku

-Visiting Harajuku is the next on the ultimate Tokyo bucket list, which is located conveniently between Shinjuku and Shibuya.
-The heart of Harajuku is Takeshita Street, a shopping street popular with both tourists and local girls to buy all things kawaii (cute).
+Visiting Harajuku is the next on the list of top things to do in Tokyo.
+Harajuku is located conveniently between Shinjuku and Shibuya neighborhoods in Tokyo.
+The heart of Harajuku is Takeshita Street, a shopping street popular with both tourists and local girls to buy all things cute and kawaii (cute in Japanese).

 Takeshita is home to the Totti Candy Factory where you can get a massive, rainbow, Instagram-worthy cloud of cotton candy.
-Nearby is also the Kawaii Monster Cafe, where you can try more rainbow and character themed-foods served by girls dressed up as monsters.
-Make a reservation here!
+If you’re looking for cute and kawaii food in Tokyo, visiting Harajuku is a must.

 4. Visit Meiji Jingu and Yoyogi Park